This section was last updated on Friday, 5th March 2021 5.26 p.m.

 DGM: Essential Business

-A summary of these measures are as follows:
+A summary of measures at Alert Level 2:

 1. Contact tracing records and identification.